 - The University also supports a carshare program, called Enterprise Carshare.
 You pay an annual fee to obtain a carshare card.
 With that card you can access cars on campus and throughout the Salt Lake City area.
 Each time you use a car there is an hourly charge based on size and quality of the car.
 Enterprise Carshare is a national program, so you can also use your card in other metropolitan areas.
 For current information, check out Commuter Services.

 - The University has an extensive campus shuttle system for getting around campus.
 It is a great option for getting across campus during the day when it may be difficult to find parking.
+The Live Shuttle Tracking and Text Message route provides the location of each bus.
+The map can be accessed from your computer or mobile device here.

 - Uber, Lyft, and a variety of car services are available in the greater Salt Lake City area.
 These are a great option for getting quickly to the airport.